alexeal/sandbox/README.md

 # SANDBOX

-Where I try stuff or doing some tuts.
+As the name of this repo suggests, it is a sandbox where I try some tutorials or some scripts.

 - [Rust](./rust)
 - [C](./c)